 Some subscriptions allow you to pay a certain amount (whether monthly or yearly) to get access to discounts.
 Whether we're talking about the Amazon Prime or Costco memberships, the yearly fee is the subscription.

 Of course you can.
 I have membership relationships with Avis, United, and Starwood.
 None of them charge me anything for being a member, and in fact, they give me benefits when I demonstrate loyalty to them.
 Each gives me a card (though I rarely have them with me) that highlights my membership.

 Absolutely.
 Amazon Prime is one of those subscriptions that for the longest time was just about shipping.
 I paid a yearly fee for discounted shipping fees.
 I had no idea who other Prime members were and I wasn't really a “member” of anything.

 Over the years Amazon has worked to add more and more to their subscription and at some point, it may feel more like a membership, but to me, the value is the yearly fee that removes all my shipping fees (because I get packages here a lot).

 The power comes when you combine the two

-My friend Jorge owns Stogies World Class Cigars, which has maybe the best VIP membership lounge in the country.
-Membership is neither cheap, nor easy to get.
+My friend Jorge (that's us above) owns Stogies World Class Cigars, which has maybe the best VIP membership lounge in the country.
+Membership is neither cheap nor easy to get.
 The waiting list is long.
-The member committee is careful.
+The membership committee is careful.
 The process is not quick.

 The members don't think or talk about the subscription fee they pay yearly (even though it's not cheap) because the members feel like members.
 Not just subscribers.
 They connect.
 They travel together.
 They're friends.